Anna013/Angular-AstornomyWebSite/README.md

-# nwp-projekat-project is on master branch
+# nwp-project->project is on master branch